310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Tori %}
-And that’s why you look like you’re about to die, ‘cause you didn’t manage to do it properly, huh.
+And that’s why you look like you’re about to die, ‘cause you weren’t able to do it properly, huh.
 {% endbubble %}

 {% bubble Midori %}